evo-cloud/hmake/docs/Contribute.md

    cd ~/workspace/go/src/github.com/evo-cloud/hmake
    # and make sure environment variable GOPATH and PATH are properly set as above

-   go build ./ # this will install hmake to $GOPATH/bin
+   go build ./   # this will build ./hmake executable go install ./ # or if you want to install to $GOPATH/bin

    # make sure docker is running
    # if docker-machine is used (not for Linux)
    eval $(docker-machine env MACHINE-NAME) docker version # make sure both client and server versions are displayed

-   hmake -sv # build all by default hmake check # check format, run lint hmake test # run tests hmake e2e # run end-to-end tests hmake cover # generate coverage
+   ./hmake -sv # build all by default
+   ./hmake check # check format, run lint
+   ./hmake test # run tests
+   ./hmake e2e # run end-to-end tests
+   ./hmake cover # generate coverage

    # alternatively, use go directly
    go test ./test